This Recipe includes

 For lunch or dinner, you can serve this spinach and sausage egg fritatta with a soup such as homemade carrot soup or salad with bacon and goat cheese.
 You can also serve it with with a baguette as well for an additional French touch.

-Yes, this spinach, egg, sausages and cheese frittata can be prepared at least a day or so in advance, and heated up before serving.
+This spinach, egg, sausages and cheese frittata can be prepared at least a day or so in advance, and heated up before serving.

 I recommend letting it cool and keeping it in an air-tight container, before putting it in the fridge.